FOLLOW US

 Fresno, California DenisTangneyJr / Getty Images

 Centrally located within California, Fresno offers a diverse culture and a median rent of $900 for a studio apartment.
-The fifth-most populous city in California, Fresno is a city that's in the heart of it all.
-With San Francisco, San Jose, and Yosemite National Park just a few hours' drive away, it's a city that offers the best of both urban and natural worlds.
-With a diverse culture and a growing culinary scene, it's a city that's always on the move.
+The fifth-most populous city in California, Fresno is in the heart of it all.
+With San Francisco, San Jose, and Yosemite National Park just a few hours' drive away, Fresno offers the best of both urban and natural worlds.
 Whether you're exploring the local vineyards or taking in the city's rich history, there's always something to discover in Fresno.

 Share